January 21, 2020

 - The electron (-) jumps out of one substance and the atom is now charged to the positive pole;

-- And the jumped out electron is transferred to the other contacting substance and becomes the negative pole.
+- The jumped out electron is transferred to the other contacting substance and becomes the negative pole.

 Therefore, the atom will be charged with an excess of positive charge.
 This is the generation of static electricity.

 The electrons move from the most negatively charged body to the least negatively charged body, and the charge separation occurs at the contact interface (electron transfer mechanism).
 In this way, whenever two objects come into contact, charge separation always occurs and static electricity is generated.

 The amount of static charge generated by contact charging is smaller than by friction charging, but in reality, electrostatic charging can also occur due to this contact charging phenomenon.

 For example, a product that is in close contact with a mold during plastic molding by injection is strongly charged.
 An electrostatic discharge occurs the moment it is separated from the mold.
 Thus, when the formed product generates electrostatic discharge, traces of discharge can be seen on the surface.
 This is what happens when the electrostatic discharge occurs and the dust in the air is attached to it.

-Friction charging phenomenon occurs when materials are not just in contact but rubbed against each other.
-The material becomes then charged to the + or – pole and static electricity is generated.
+The Friction charging phenomenon occurs when materials are not just in contact, but are rubbed against each other.
+The material becomes charged to the + or – pole and static electricity is generated.

 The principal of the electron transfer mechanism remains the same as the contact charging phenomenon.